tomorrowkey/notifier-plugin/README.md

 ## beep
 ### enabled
-If set true, ring beep when gradle task is finished.
+If set true, ring beep when gradle task is finished. default value is false

 ### count
 count of beeps for ringing
+default value is 3

 # License
 ```